Miceuz/ciurlys/README.md

 The main callenges were to fight the inductivity of the cable and dampen the ringing on power lines - zeners were enough to avoid dangerously high and negative spikes.
 The output transistor has enough of umph to survive a dead short while polyfuse catches up.
-Input protection transils were not implemented to keep the cost low, I got to rely on potection diodes inside the attiny.
+Input protection transils were not implemented to keep the cost low, I got to rely on the protection diodes inside the attiny.

 ![](https://cdn.rawgit.com/Miceuz/ciurlys/master/media/ciurlys.svg)